 But why do we even need a SaaS contract?

 The primary purpose of a SaaS contract is to outline what clients can access upon subscribing to a software service.
-Given that SaaS companies often offer various subscription tiers with distinct features at different prices, these contracts specify the chosen tier, customer rights and obligations, and subscription costs, providing clarity to both parties.
+These contracts specify the chosen tier, customer rights and contractual obligations, and subscription costs, providing clarity to both parties.

-It's important to note that SaaS contracts vary for each company and service.
-Some, such as Adobe, offers monthly or yearly subscriptions, while others adopt a pay-as-you-go model, wherein customers only pay for the software when actively using it.
+Note: SaaS agreement details can vary depending on the services offered by the providers.
+For example, Adobe offers monthly or yearly subscriptions.
+While others adopt a pay-as-you-go model, wherein customers only pay for the software when actively using it.

-Now that we've covered the foundational aspects of SaaS contracts, let's explore the key clauses that warrant attention in every SaaS contract.
+Now that we've covered the foundational aspects of SaaS contracts let's explore the key clauses that require attention in every SaaS contract.

 Various SaaS contracts incorporate unique terms and clauses influenced by industry specifics, provided products, or offered services.
 However, all cloud service agreements commonly include certain standard clauses: